junksamiad/template-sender-engine/hld/test-environment-config.md

 ## Next Steps
 1. Fill in the test account details above
-2. Configure local environment variables
+2. Configure local environment variables in `.env.test`
-3. Set up AWS test environment
+3. Verify all test accounts are working locally
-4. Verify all test accounts are working
+4. Document any issues or missing configurations